Colin Booth, The Binding Site, UK

 Risk Assessment and Trending

 This workshop will give you an insight in trending of microbiological data and principles of microbiological risk assessments.
-It will cover the regulatory background like ICH Q9 and make you familiar with risk identification tools like FMEA (Failure Mode and Effects Analysis) or FTA (Fault Tree Analysis)
+It will cover the regulatory Background like ICH Q9 and make you familiar with risk identification tools like FMEA (Failure Mode and Effects Analysis) or FTA (Fault Tree Analysis)

 The workshop gives you an understanding of how to set-up an environmental monitoring programme, and how to handle excursions.
-The discussions will focus on initial qualification vs routine monitoring, how many samples are reasonable, reporting structure of environmental monitoring data, corrective actions and the impact of environmental data on product release.
+The discussions will focus on initial qualification vs routine monitoring, how many samples are reasonable, reporting structure of environmental monitoring data, corrective actions and the Impact of environmental data on product release.

-Further Challenges in Modern Microbiological Labs
+Module 4: Further Challenges in Modern Microbiological Labs

 Identification Techniques – Phenotypic / Genotypic